I used to take a large suitcase on every domestic and international trip.

 I’d pack a pair of underwear and different outfit for every day that I was going to be away, and left room for shopping trips to buy even more clothes and souvenirs.
 On the journey home my bag would only just squeeze under the luggage weight limit, and I would take forever to unpack and wash everything once I’d arrived back.
 While this method suits some people just fine, I’ve since realised that it makes travel a whole lot harder when you’re lugging around a bunch of ‘stuff’.

-On my most recent trip to Bali, Robert and I took a carry on bag that fit clothing, toiletries, and appliances for two people.
-Yes, TWO!
+On my most recent trip to Bali, Rob and I packed one carry on bag that fit our clothing, toiletries, and appliances for two people.
+Yep, TWO!

 I sometimes check in luggage depending on the type of bag I’m taking and how long I’m going for, but the majority of the time a carry on bag is a way better than check-in luggage.
 Here’s why:

 - If you’ve booked with a budget airline, check-in luggage is often a paid extra.
-You can get around these fees with a carry on.
-If you haven’t got a carry on sized bag, here’s a comparison of the ultimate cabin luggage.
+You can get around these fees with a small cabin suitcase or a mid sized travel backpack.

-- Lining up at the airport to check-in luggage is often a long and painful process.
+- Lining up at the airport to drop off your luggage is often a long and painful process.
 I’ve been in that check-in line for over 45 minutes before, and by the time I left the counter I had to run to the boarding gate.

 - Once you arrive, you have to wait for your bag to be unloaded.
-This can also take a ridiculously long time.
+This can also take a ridiculously long time when you could be immediately on your way to your accommodation.

 - If you are travelling to a place with uneven roads/footpaths or staying in hostels that don’t have elevators, you’re going to seriously regret lugging around a large suitcase.